 But the point is, they took their time.

 My guess is they had this ‘let’s-take-it-slow’ strategy from the start.

 That gave them time to grow their audience, work out their kinks, and build a pretty compelling case for why advertisers, movie studios, sports leagues and more—should partner with them (throw money at them).
 Which is exactly what is happening now.

 We’ve done campaigns with staggered media buys, launched experiential activations at different stages of the campaign, enlisted influencers and stakeholders during Week 3 instead of Week 1, even released updated creative part-way through a campaign to keep messaging fresh.

 It’s a great reminder to consider whether a phased approach, if time and budget allow, could be an effective strategy for your campaign.
 You don’t need to go ‘all in’ all at once.

 There you have it—5 marketing lessons learned from HQ Trivia.

-In case you’re wondering, two Calder Bateman staffers have won HQ Trivia (one of them, our Digital Coordinator James, has even won TWICE!)
+In case you’re wondering, three Calder Bateman staffers have won HQ Trivia:

 I’ve never won.